johndpope/openmarket/readme.md

 </pre>

-Then access this URL from your browser, and go through the signup process http://localhost:4567/
+Then access this URL from your browser, and go through the signup process using http://localhost:4567/

 ## Building from scratch